 The Mayor serves a term of two years, while City Councilmembers each serve a term of four years.
 The Mayor and City Councilmembers may serve no more than two full consecutive terms.
 The terms of the Councilmembers are staggered.
 The November 4, 2014 Election will be held to elect a Mayor and two members of the City Council.

-Click here to view the unofficial Mayor / City Council Candidate status list for the November 4, 2014 General Municipal Election.
+Click here to view the official Mayor / City Council Candidate status list with Ballot Designations and Candidate Statements for the November 4, 2014 General Municipal Election.

-On June 10, 2014, the City Council approved the submission of a proposed measure to create lifetime term limits for the Mayor and City Councilmembers.
-Click here for information on ballot measures.
+On June 10, 2014, the City Council approved the submission of a proposed measure (Measure W) to create lifetime term limits for the Mayor and City Councilmembers.
+On July 22, 2014, the City Council approved the submission of another proposed measure (Measure V) to establish policies relating to fiscal transparency and reforms for the Orange County Great Park project.
+Click here for information on Ballot Measures V and W.

 Register to Vote